 - SSD storage on all plans

-- Locations in North America, Europe, Asia, and Australia
+- Locations in North America, Europe, Asia, and Australia (9 locations total)

-- Allocates shared CPU resources
+- Shared CPU resources across all plans

 Apex Hosting

-- Primarily Intel Xeon processors
+- Primarily Intel Xeon E-2236 and newer Xeon processors

 - SSD storage standard

-- 16+ server locations worldwide
+- 16+ server locations worldwide including South America

-- Dedicated resources on higher plans
+- Dedicated resources available on plans 6 GB and above

 Real-world performance between the two is fairly similar for small to medium servers (under 30 players).
-For larger servers or heavy modpacks, Apex's dedicated resource options give it an edge.
+Both can handle a vanilla Minecraft server without issues at these sizes.

 Features Comparison